-- CopyScape: This tool looks for plagiarism and finds out any unauthorized copies of your website’s content anywhere on the web.
-In order to use this tool, just enter your site URL and click on go and this will show you the results that are copied.
+- CopyScape: This tool looks for plagiarism and finds any unauthorized copies of your website's content anywhere on the web.
+To use this tool, enter your site URL and click on the go, which will show you the copied results.

-- Screaming Frog: Screaming frog is a great tool when it comes to analysing large websites which are difficult to check manually.
-It quickly reviews, analyses and audit’s the website from SEO point of view.
+- Screaming Frog: Screaming frog is an excellent tool for analyzing large websites that are difficult to check manually.
+It quickly reviews, analyses, and audit's the website from an SEO point of view.

-- Google Developers PageSpeed Insights: This tool is used to measure the website load speed both with mobile user agent and desktop user agent.
-The page speed score ranges between 0 to 100 and if a page scores 75 and above it is evaluated as a well performing page.
+- Google Developers PageSpeed Insights: This tool measures the website load speed both with mobile user-agent and desktop-user agents.
+The page speed score ranges between 0 to 100.
+And if a page scores 75 and above, it is evaluated as a well-performing page.